 4. New Balance 890V5 Running Shoes for Women

 The New Balance describes their 890 footwear as “the lightest ever.”
-This is a world-class running shoe designed to meet professional athletes’ needs.
+This is a world-class running shoe designed for professional athletes.
 However, the shoe also has several features which make it suitable for orthotic inserts.
-The width of the shoe is generous, and the lacing is strategically placed for a firm fit.
-The shoes also have a Ndurance rubber sole to absorb impacts and welded seams to prevent uncomfortable chafing.
+The shoe is generously wide, and the lacing is strategically placed for a firm fit.
+The boots also feature an Ndurance rubber sole to absorb impact and welded seams to prevent chafing.

-One of the few criticisms of the shoe is that its cushioning could be more robust than other shoes in the New Balance range.
+One of the few criticisms of the shoe is that its cushioning could be more robust than that of other New Balance shoes.
 This may be something to keep in mind if your lifestyle or profession means you spend a lot of time walking or standing.

-People who like barefoot shoe style can try foam fresh.
-They offer 4 mm drop like in barefoot shoes but have more cushioning than barefoot shoes.
-For thick orthotics, try 1080 v5 which offers a deeper toe box than the previous 1080v4 modal.
-880 provides similar qualities but has narrow heels.
+People who like barefoot-style shoes can try Foam Fresh.
+They offer a 4 mm drop, like barefoot shoes, but have more cushioning.
+For thick orthotics, try the 1080 v5, which provides a deeper toe box than the previous 1080 v4.
+880 has similar qualities but narrower heels.

 5. New Balance 928v2 Walking Shoes

-If you need an everyday walking shoe for orthotic inserts and have a pronation problem, then New Balance 928v2 motion control shoe will work for you.
-For those who need shoes with narrow heels and wide-toe boxes, New Balance 928v2, which is built on the last SL2, will solve the problem.
-They are one of the best shoes for orthotics because they provide maximum cushion and support.
-They are one of the most commonly advised by podiatrists.
+If you need an everyday walking shoe with orthotic inserts and have a pronation problem, then the New Balance 928v2 motion-control shoe will work for you.
+For those who need shoes with narrow heels and wide toe boxes, the New Balance 928v2, built on the SL2 last, solves the problem.
+They are among the best shoes for orthotics because they offer maximum cushioning and support.
+They are among the most commonly recommended by podiatrists.

 If you stand or walk all day or have foot problems, knee pain, or back pain, try them for custom orthotics.
-Customs Orthotics will fit into these shoes very nicely because they offer wide-width sizes and deep and wide-toe boxes.
-The rigid rocker sole will provide the maximum support.
+Customs Orthotics will fit into these shoes very nicely because they offer wide-width sizes and deep, wide toe boxes.
+The rigid rocker sole will provide maximum support.

 6. New Balance 980 Shoes